gitssie/play2morphia/README.md

 where I am trying out different things with mongodb (via morphia).
 There will be none or very few examples of using mongodb "as a user from views" instead, things will be tried out with unit testing at backend level.

-Hopefully at the end of this journey I master combo of morphia/mongodb much better than now, and this project serves as good resource to others wanting to achieve the same.
+Hopefully at the end of this journey I master combo of morphia/mongodb much better than now, and this project lives on as good resource to others wanting to achieve the same.

 Getting started (From scratch)